 Depending on the context, the phrase "the river" can refer to the Euphrates (Numbers 22:5, Deuteronomy 11:24).
 It, however, can sometimes reference the Nile (Genesis 41:1 - 3, 17 - 18, etc.) or another waterway.

 Interestingly, the phrase "the great river" is never used for the Nile.
 It is used five times for the Euphrates (Genesis 15:18, Deuteronomy 1:7, Joshua 1:4, Revelation 9:14, 16:12) and once for the Hiddekel (Daniel 10:4).

-In Isaiah 8:7 the "waters of the river" or Euphrates symbolizes the military power of the Assyrians and how they would "flood" and almost completely destroy the Kingdom of Judah.
+In Isaiah 8:7 the "waters of the river" symbolizes the military power of the Assyrians and how they would "flood" and almost completely destroy the Kingdom of Judah.

 God told the prophet Jeremiah to hide a linen girdle in a rock near the great river.
 After an unknown period, he retrieved it and found the girdle had rotted and was no longer useable.
 Its state symbolized how Judah had marred itself with pride (Jeremiah 13:1 - 11).

 Jeremiah, at a later time, wrote a book foretelling all the evil that would come upon Babylon.
 He then had someone throw it into the Euphrates with a rock tied to it, showing that God would cause Babylon to fall and never rise again (Jeremiah 51:59 - 64).

 The river, in the End Time, will be dried up to allow the world's army to gather in their vain attempt to fight a returning Jesus Christ (Revelation 9:14, 16:12).